KBTstandard/ERCs/ERCS/erc-x.md

 PermaLink-ABTs implement a permanent binding mechanism where a token in one smart contract is irreversibly linked to a token in another contract.
 These links mirror key state data such as `ownerOf`, `tokenId`, `totalSupply`, and `balanceOf` using the `assetBoundContract` interface.
 Traditional token transfer and approval functions are omitted to enforce immutability and structural cohesion between bound assets.

 Instead of utilizing a `mint` function, PermaLink-ABTs employ a `reveal` mechanism that activates tokens from a predefined supply.
 This approach enables permissionless binding and significantly reduces gas costs.
-A single token can have multiple PermaLink-ABTs bound to it acting as multiple multiple subordinate assets, forming a unified, transferable unit that simplifies asset mobility across digital identities, NFTs, and real-world assets (RWAs).
+A single token can have multiple PermaLink-ABTs bound to it acting as multiple subordinate assets, forming a unified, transferable unit that simplifies asset mobility across digital identities, NFTs, and real-world assets (RWAs).

 By encouraging asset composability over competition, PermaLink-ABTs introduce a dynamic, future-proof model for on-chain asset evolution.